 Use easy shredded chicken to its fullest potential in any of these 65 healthy chicken recipes!
 There is something for everyone, any day of the week.

-- Mexican chicken recipes: Chicken tostadas or chicken tacos are favorites!
+- Mexican chicken recipes: Chicken tostadas or chicken street tacos are favorites!

 - Chicken salads: Healthy chicken salad is a reader favorite.
 Then use it to make chicken sandwiches!